AlexanderAdelAU/TMS9900-SBC/README.md

 ; NOTE: R9 IS THE SEGMENT REGISTER.
 ; UPPER BYTE SETS THE PAGE REGISTER, LOWER BYTE IS CALLING PAGE ;=================================================
+	SEG  0
+	LI 	R9,0000H	;SET SEGNEBT 0 AS DEFAULT
+	SETPAGE			;SET THE SEGMENT TO R9
 	MESG	@GREETM		;ASSUME DEFAULT IS SEGMENT 0
 	LI 	R9,0100H	;FAR CALLS ARE TO SEGMENT 1
 	SETPAGE			;SET THE SEGMENT REGISTER